About this day

 Khrushchev, Reform and De-Stalinisation Richard Sakwa, University of Kent

-Richard Sakwa explores the decade of rule between Stalin’s death in March 1953 and his ouster in October 1964, when Nikita Khrushchev grappled with Lenin and Stalin’s legacies, and sought to transform the Soviet Union into a dynamic, modernising society.
+Richard Sakwa explores the decade of rule between Stalin’s death in March 1953 and Khrushchev’s ouster in October 1964, when he grappled with Lenin and Stalin’s legacies, and sought to transform the Soviet Union into a dynamic, modernising society.